 Bonus: If you do not believe check what can really happen on this youtube video.

 6 ) Came Up With Your Own Passenger Limit

 You may not be lucky enough to have that capacity plate installed at the wheel or somewhere near the helm.
-Many boats don’t came with them and you can’t have boat manual all time with you to refer.
-This is when its came handy that you at least know the length and width of your vessel and can came with your own passenger limit using formula.
+Many boats don’t come with them and you can’t have boat manual all the time with you to refer.
+This is when it came handy that you at least know the length and width of your vessel and can come with your own passenger limit using formula.

-The well known method to came with a safe passenger limit for your boat is to first find the area of the boat using length x width.
+The well-known method to come with a safe passenger limit for your boat is to first find the area of the boat using length x width.
 Then divide the area that you get by 14-16.
-Use 14 for calm sea water, 15 for calm fresh water and and 16 if there is mild winds or you have planned to test your speed ( High speed day cruising ).
+Use 14 for calm sea water, 15 for calm fresh water and 16, if there are mild winds or you, have planned to test your speed (High-speed day cruising ).

 7 ) Plan Your Voyage or Trip

 The best way to avoid overloading our boat is to make plans for our trip.
 Many a time we take in too much stuff and people along with us because we do not plan according to boat capacity.
-Even more doing things at the last time not allow us to distribute weight evenly on boat and also carry non essential helpful accessories.
+Even more, doing things at the last time not allow us to distribute weight evenly on the boat and also carry nonessential helpful accessories.

-Many a times if we just plan our boating trip we end up avoid overloading as we get the time to realize and prioritize our need.
-Otherwise even i find myself many a time taking too much or too little with me on boat.
-Not just that planning your trip helps maintain safe distance from shore and have all essential boat accessories.
+Many times if we just plan our boating trip we end up to avoid overloading as we get the time to realize and prioritize our need.
+Otherwise even I find myself many a time taking too much or too little with me on a boat.
+Not just that planning your trip helps maintain a safe distance from shore and have all essential boat accessories.

 - The 7 Best Boat Anchor For Lakes, Rivers & Shores

 - 15 Cool Gadgets For Your Boat At Reasonable Price